LewisWhittard/Lewis-Whittard-Portfolio-Website/README.md

-##Overview
+🚀 Overview

-This repository contains the source code for the portfolio site of Lewis Whittard, built with ASP.NET Core MVC and structured around a scalable service–repository architecture.
-The application uses a content‑block model with factory‑based construction, with Razor components responsible for consistent UI presentation and a clean separation between backend content generation and frontend layout.
+This repository contains the source code for the portfolio site of Lewis Whittard, built with ASP.NET Core MVC and organised around a scalable service–repository architecture.
+The application uses a content‑block model with factory‑based construction, while Razor components provide consistent UI presentation and a clear separation between backend content generation and frontend layout.

-## Content Architecture
+🧩 Content Architecture
 The site follows a pillar‑page content model supported by a category‑aligned internal search system, improving navigation, topical authority, and SEO clarity.
+Key architectural features include:
+• 	Content‑block model — strongly typed blocks constructed via factories for predictable, schema‑safe output.
-Structured data is generated through a semi‑automatic JSON‑LD library, with the homepage schema defined statically and pillar and cluster pages populated dynamically from the underlying content model.
-An integrated XML sitemap generator keeps search engines accurately indexed with standards‑compliant output.
+• 	Dynamic structured data — a semi‑automatic JSON‑LD generation library, with static homepage schema and dynamic pillar/cluster schemas derived from the content model.
+• 	Search‑aligned routing — category‑driven organisation that reinforces internal relevance and discoverability.
+• 	XML sitemap generation — a standards‑compliant sitemap generator that keeps search engines accurately aligned with the site’s structure.
+Together, these components form a deterministic, maintainable content pipeline designed for long‑term scalability.

-## Automation & Reliability
+🛡️ Automation & Reliability

-Reliability is maintained through a comprehensive automation test suite, using xUnit for unit and integration testing and Selenium for full end‑to‑end browser automation.
-Behaviour‑driven development scenarios are implemented with ReqnRoll, providing executable specifications that validate user‑facing behaviour.
-OpenTelemetry instrumentation is included for APM compatibility, ensuring the application can integrate cleanly with modern observability platforms as the system evolves.
+Reliability is supported through a comprehensive automation suite:
+• 	xUnit for unit and integration testing
+• 	Selenium for full end‑to‑end browser automation
+• 	ReqnRoll (BDD) for executable specifications that validate user‑facing behaviour
+• 	OpenTelemetry instrumentation for APM compatibility and modern observability integration This combination ensures the system remains stable, testable, and observable as it evolves.